Does Home Warranty Cover Washing Machines? Repair vs Replacement Explained

 Pincher's Pro Tip

 Ask about no-lemon guarantees when shopping for a plan.
-Some providers will replace an appliance after a set number of covered repairs — this can save you thousands on a failing machine.
+Some providers will replace an appliance after a set number of covered repairs, which can save you thousands on a failing machine.

-When a replacement is approved, the warranty company typically provides a similarly matched model or a cash-out equivalent — meaning you receive the depreciated replacement value (after your service fee) to put toward a new unit.
+When a replacement is approved, the warranty company typically provides a similarly matched model or a cash-out equivalent, meaning you receive the depreciated replacement value (after your service fee) to put toward a new unit.
 Don't expect a brand-new top-of-the-line model unless your payout cap supports it.
-Coverage limits vary — AHS's ShieldPlatinum caps at $4,000, while 2-10's Pinnacle plan caps at $2,000 per appliance.
+Coverage limits vary widely, with AHS's ShieldPlatinum capping appliances at $4,000, Liberty Home Guard reaching about $5,000, and First American's Premium plan going up to $7,000 per appliance.

 Compare Home Warranty Options in Ohio